jprouty/mint-amazon-tagger/README.md

 Do you order a lot from Amazon?
 Tired of everything showing up as "Amazon" w/ category "Shopping"?
 Then this tool is for you!

+!!!NEW!!!
+A GUI has been added, making this easier than ever to run.
+Next up, stand alone binaries that can be downloaded and run, without having to know what "python" is.

+This tool *does not* save your username or password.
+It uses a tool call Selenium to drive a clean Chromium browser, which will then use the given Mint and Amazon credentials to log in as you, and then "drive" thought all the edits for you.

-This tool DOES NOT require an Amazon store card/Visa.
+This tool *does not* require an Amazon store card/Visa.
 All you need is to pay for your Amazon orders with an account that is sync'ed with Mint.
 For example, if you alternate between 5 different credit cards to pay for purchases on your Amazon account, only the transactions from credit cards sync'ed with Mint will